 - In The Vampire Diaries, Elijah knocking off Trevor's head?
 Harsh, but hilarious.
 Elijah forcing Slater to stake himself?
 Awful, but hilarious.
 Elijah ripping out two people's hearts at THE SAME TIME?
 Evil, but epic.

 - The sudden death (at her desk) of Don's ancient secretary Miss Blankenship on Mad Men (in episode 4.09, "The Beautiful Girls") is played for some of the most ridiculous laughs the series has ever seen from start of the subplot (the discovery that she's dead) to the shunting around of her body in a rolling chair to avoid being seen by the clients.
-The subplot ends, however, on a very heartwarming moment from her former lover Bert Cooper: "She was born in 1898 in a barn.
+The subplot ends, however, on a heartwarming (but still funny) note from her former lover Bert Cooper: "She was born in 1898 in a barn.
 She died on the 37th floor of a skyscraper.
 She's an astronaut."